Perception-Lab-PNB3EE3/maghamShreiya/Magham_Shreiya_assignments/Experiment_presentation_code/README.md

 (9) Debrief and thank you pages

-*Note:* These are essentially the trials that you will find within the experiment code html file.
+*Note:* These are essentially the trials that you will find within the experiment code HTML file.
 To get to this file, use the following pathway: 'maghamShreiya' \> 'Magham_Shreiya_assignments'
 \> 'Experiment_presentation_code' \> 'Experiment_presentation_code_assignment.html'.

 ### **Important Folders and Files in the 'Experiment_presentation_code' Folder**

-(1) **jspsych**: This folder contains downloaded/imported jsPsych
+(1) **jsPsych**: This folder contains downloaded/imported jsPsych
     library scripts.
 It is crucial that the name of this folder and 'Experiment_presentation_code_assignment.html' are congruent.
 This folder
-    must be downloaded prior to running the experiment code html file in your browser.
+    must be downloaded prior to running the experiment code HTML file in your browser.

 (2) **stimuli**: This folder contains the stimulus images for this study.
 It